The Book Proofreading Service is the first level of our proofreading services for book authors, playwrights and novelists.

-In this service, our proofreaders scrutinise the written copy for three elements: grammar, spelling and punctuation.
+In this service, our proofreaders will examine your written copy thoroughly for three elements: grammar, spelling and punctuation.

 To further illustrate what is included in the Book Proofreading Service, we have provided specific examples (some of which are real and some of which are for demonstration purposes only).